 - Be familiar with the internet, world-wide web and basic research techniques; and

-- Familiarity with Microsoft Word and HTML is highly desirable, but not essential.
+- Familiarity with Microsoft Word is highly desirable, but not essential.

 NOTE: SELECTION OF INTERN AND INITIATION OF PROGRAM IS DEPENDENT ON AVAILABILITY OF FUNDS.

 All applicants must provide the following five items:

 - A brief statement (not to exceed one printed page) indicating academic interests and experience, and some indication of how the internship relates to the applicants long-term career plans;